-- 1- Once contacts have been established, strategically reach out to entities to discuss possible solutions and ask them to help reform TSCA to lower the limit allowed in products such as ink and pigments. - 2- Reach out to ECOS again (Environmental Council of the Stated) to update our contacts and ask for action for the Resolution that was passed in 2012. - 3- Reach out to other wastewater and stormwater treatment facilities and state agencies to inform them of our campaign and seek support. - 4- Provide them tools and campaign templates to use in their cities to build public awareness, educate the supply chain and take action locally - 6- Phase two will be to provide leadership and support for these entities to enact these campaigns - 7- It will be communicated that the purpose and structure of the national campaign is still being defined, but it will be developed to: - Support SRRTTF's mission to (i) identify potential sources of PCBs, including PCBs found in products, (ii) prevent PCBs from entering the Spokane River and (iii) bring the Spokane River into compliance with water quality standards - o Limit redundant testing of PCBs in products - o Support efforts to educate the public on the presence of PCBs in products - SRRTTF's desire to address the discrepancy between TSCA regulations and water quality standards - Partner with entities interested in lowering PCB levels in products.
+- 1- Once contacts have been established, strategically reach out to entities to discuss possible solutions and ask them to help reform TSCA to lower the limit allowed in products such as paint, ink and pigments. - 2- Reach out to ECOS again (Environmental Council of the Stated) to update our contacts and ask for action for the Resolution that was passed in 2012. - 3- Reach out to other wastewater and stormwater treatment facilities and state agencies to inform them of our campaign and seek support. - 4- Attend Sustainable Products Coalition and River Rally conferences. - 5- Provide the tools and campaign templates to build public awareness, educate the supply chain and take action locally - 6- Phase Two will be to provide leadership and support for these entities to enact these campaigns - 7- It will be communicated that the purpose and structure of the national campaign is still being defined, but it will be developed to: - O Support SRRTTF's mission to (i) identify potential sources of PCBs, including PCBs found in products, (ii) prevent PCBs from entering the Spokane River and (iii) bring the Spokane River into compliance with water quality standards - Support efforts to educate the public on the presence of PCBs in products - Support SRRTTF's desire to address the discrepancy between TSCA regulations and water quality standards

+Partner with entities interested in lowering PCB levels in products.